The Best Headphones for Highly Sensitive & Neurodivergent People

 3. You can experience the meditones effect

 Meditones® help you produce calm brain waves effortlessly.
-However you can only experience their full effect when you hear them with headphones.
+However you can only experience them when you hear them with headphones.

-Combined with ambient music, meditones are the perfect tool for quickly calming down.
-The technical term for meditones is binaural beats and their results are completely backed by science.
+These frequencies are called binaural beats and their results are completely backed by science.